Voice-Driven Semantic Perception for UAV-Assisted Emergency Networks: Performance evaluation and results

 Transcription quality was evaluated using the Word Error Rate (WER), a standard performance metric for ASR systems, as defined in Eq.~\ref{eq:wer}, where $S$, $D$, and $I$ represent the number of substitutions, deletions, and insertions, respectively, and $N$ is the number of words in the reference transcript, as defined in~\cite{zechner2000wer}.

-Tables~\ref{tab:clean_ieee} and~\ref{tab:noisy_ieee} compare the performance of the Assembly API-based and local Whisper models under clean and noisy audio conditions.
+Table~\ref{tab:merged_wer} compares the performance of the Assembly API-based and local Whisper models under clean and noisy audio conditions.
 Results are reported as WER (\%) with the corresponding substitution, deletion, and insertion counts shown in parentheses as (S/D/I).
-In clean audio conditions (Table~\ref{tab:clean_ieee}), both models achieve relatively low WER values; however, the API-based model consistently outperforms the local model, primarily due to fewer substitution errors.
+In clean audio conditions, both models achieve relatively low WER values; however, the API-based model consistently outperforms the local model, primarily due to fewer substitution errors.

-Under noisy conditions (Table~\ref{tab:noisy_ieee}), WER increases for both models; however, the degradation is substantially greater for the local Whisper model.
+Under noisy conditions, WER increases for both models; however, the degradation is substantially greater for the local Whisper model.
 This effect is most evident in Scenario~2, where the local Whisper WER rises from 15.31\% to 39.80\%, while the API-based model shows a more moderate increase from 12.76\% to 17.86\% (mean over 10 iterations).
-The higher WER observed for the local model is primarily driven by an increase in substitution and deletion errors, indicating reduced robustness in noisy environments.

 The observed differences can be justified by model size.
 The local Whisper implementation uses a smaller model variant due to hardware constraints, limiting its ability to generalize under noisy conditions.
 These results indicate that transcription quality is primarily influenced by model capacity and training data.
 As such, the external API-based model is better suited for deployment in settings with variable or degraded audio quality, as it offers higher transcription accuracy and robustness.